ArborealAudio/OmniAmp/manual/OmniAmp.typ

 	font: "Liberation Sans",
 	size: 14pt
 )
 OmniAmp is a robust audio tool meant to be used on any type of sound source.
-With its full feature set, this can be the only plugin in your signal chain.
+With its full feature set, you can accomplish a broad range of mixing tasks in the same interface.

-It's designed to take the layout of a guitar amplifier and port it to a universal context, with some added features to keep you contained in one interface for the bulk of your mixing.
+Its purpose is to open the doors to what an "amplifier" plugin can be---to push the limits of what's possible in design and feature set.

 #linebreak()